carlos-molina/contraval/README.md

 [ZEUS: Analyzing Safety of Smart Contracts, Sukrit at. al.](http://wp.internetsociety.org/ndss/wp-content/uploads/sites/25/2018/02/ndss2018_09-1_Kalra_paper.pdf "ZEUS paper").

-Errors (precisely faults) are likely to be included during the building of the  models themselves and during the conversion from one model into the next model below.
+**Mapping from model into model*** Errors (precisely faults) are likely to be included during the building of the  models themselves and during the conversion (mapping) from one model into the next model below.
 This is due to the semantic gap between models represented at different levels of abstractions; mapping from one statement at a given model to the next model below is not one-to-one, but many-to-many.
 See for example,
   [Establishing Conformance Between Contracts and Choreographies, Carlos Molina-Jimenez, at. al.](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6642860 "Vienna paper").
 Even if the mapping is correct, sometimes it becomes relevant to learn, how did the programmer map a given statement into implementation code, out of several correct alternatives?

-If you are a developer interested in building a realiable smart contracts, we suggest the following approach:
+If you are a developer interested in building realiable smart contracts, we suggest the following approach:

 1. Include exception handling in the design of the smart contract under development.
 Exception handling should be central to